2011 Super Outbreak: Ringgold, Georgia/Apison, Tennessee

 The storm then crossed the Tennessee state line at 8:28 p.m.
 EDT (00:28 UTC), and moved into Hamilton County, Tennessee, striking the small town of Apison at high-end EF4 strength, where large homes were leveled or swept away, 150 others were damaged, and thousands of trees were snapped and uprooted.
 The tornado then crossed into Bradley County at low-end EF4 strength, moving across the southern and eastern fringes of Cleveland and affecting mainly residential areas, though a few businesses were damaged or destroyed as well.
 Subdivisions in the southern part of the city sustained major damage, with numerous houses destroyed and a few that were leveled.
 Four people were killed in Cleveland, and many others were injured.
 Several trees were felled in Polk County as the tornado weakened to EF1-strength, before it crossed into McMinn County.
 The tornado re-intensified to EF2 and destroyed two houses and a mobile home before lifting south of Athens.

 The tornado killed 20 people and injured hundreds more along its 48 mi path across Catoosa, Hamilton, Bradley, Polk, and McMinn counties.
 The tornado was given a rating of EF4 with peak wind speed of 190 mph.
 The damage path of the tornado was 1/2 mi wide.
-This tornado was only the eighth in Georgia to be categorized as an F4/EF4 on the (Enhanced) Fujita scale since 1950, when current official tornado records begin.
+This tornado was only the eighth in Georgia to be categorized as an F4/EF4 since 1950, when current official tornado records begin.
 It would be the last EF4 tornado in the state until March 26, 2021, when Newnan was struck just after midnight.

 All roads in and out of Ringgold were closed until the morning of April 29; after roads leading to the affected areas were re-opened, residents and business owners were allowed to return, being allowed entry only by providing identification, and informing police a reason why they were entering into the area, in order to curb looting in the storm-damaged areas.

-On January 23, 2025, Anthony W. Lyza with the National Severe Storms Laboratory along with Harold E. Brooks and Makenzie J. Kroca with the University of Oklahoma's School of Meteorology published a paper to the American Meteorological Society, where they stated the tornado in Apison was an "EF5 candidate".
-The paper was of the opinion that the EF5 starting wind speed should be 190 mph instead of 201 mph.